-The 3,626-square-foot exhibit, which opened in June 2016, is an immersive three-part experience that lets visitors explore the work of today's astronauts in the International Space Station (ISS) component, discover the exciting early days of space flight in the Schaefer Planetarium and Space Object Theater featuring Liberty Bell 7, and learn about some of the many Indiana astronauts and engineers who made it possible at the Indiana Astronaut Wall of Fame.
-Beyond Spaceship Earth is designed to inspire the next generation of scientists and explorers and show how science, technology, engineering, and math have made it possible for us to explore what lies beyond our planet.
+The 3,626-square-foot exhibit, which opened in June 2016, is an immersive three-part experience that lets visitors explore the work of today's astronauts in the International Space Station component, discover more about the exciting early days of space flight through immersive shows and real objects in the Schaefer Planetarium and Space Object Theater, and learn about some of the many Indiana astronauts and engineers who made space exploration possible at the Indiana Astronaut Wall of Fame.

+Beyond Spaceship Earth is designed to inspire the next generation of scientists and explorers and show how science, technology, engineering and math have made it possible for us to explore what lies beyond our planet.
 The National Aeronautics and Space Administration (NASA) and former astronaut and Indiana native Dr. David Wolf played an integral role in providing the expertise to create this out-of-this-world experience.